Training on Digital Accessibility

 Take the Digital Accessibility Awareness training course available online in TrainTraq.
 This course will help you meet your responsibilities for digital accessibility as a University employee or contractor.

-All State agency and institution of higher education employees have access to digital accessibility training through a web-based learning management platform, and premium live training.
-The platform is called Access Academy.
+All state agency and institution of higher education (IHE) employees have access to digital accessibility training through a web-based learning management platform, and premium live training.
+The platform is called Access Academy by Level Access.
 Registering for role-based, and self-paced courses in Access Academy is easy, and free.

-To register to use the platform with an Access Academy account, send an email request with your University email address to statewideaccessibility@dir.texas.gov.
+To register for an Access Academy account and use the platform, send an email request with your University email address to statewideaccessibility@dir.texas.gov, or support@levelaccess.com.
 You’ll receive a registration link to create an Access Academy account, within one business day.

-Then, take on demand courses from this Access Academy course catalog (opens new window).
-And, register for premium, live training sessions.
+Then, you can register for the premium, live training sessions listed below, and take on demand courses from this Access Academy course catalog (opens new window).

 If you have any questions or concerns about digital accessibility at West Texas A&M University, please contact Lisa Caid, Accessibility Coordinator, by email: accessibility@wtamu.edu, office phone: 806-651-1241, or cell phone: 806-231-9111.